CzzzzH/Vid2Sim/README.md

    bash setup.sh
    ```

-   Note that if you want to use different torch or cudatoolkit version, please also install the compatible version of [kaolin](https://github.com/NVIDIAGameWorks/kaolin)
+   **Note:** If you need to use different torch or cudatoolkit version (for correctly building other libraries), please also install the compatible version of [kaolin](https://github.com/NVIDIAGameWorks/kaolin) and [torch-cluster](https://github.com/rusty1s/pytorch_cluster)

 2. Download the [test dataset](https://drive.google.com/file/d/1VOCkvOLDFmJW0Ma6tqwaXW6vSRxhxe49/view?usp=sharing) and [checkpoints](https://drive.google.com/file/d/1_djvSuoLUXjewOBY77W7bGCt2Nywhk3C/view?usp=sharing) (including pre-trained models and LBS template network), unzip and put them into `dataset` and `checkpoints`.
 The folder structure should be